Getting to campus

 Cars and parking

-If you do decide bring a car, in many areas you will need a residents' parking permit to park outside your accommodation.
-Portsmouth City Council will only issue you a permit if your car is registered with the DVLA at a Portsmouth address.
+If you do have to bring a car with you to university, in many areas of the city you will need a residents' parking permit to park outside your home.
+There are also limits on the number of vehicles registered per household, and increasing costs for each vehicle - so it's worth thinking carefully about whether you need a car.
+Portsmouth City Council will only issue you a permit if your car is registered with the DVLA at a Portsmouth address, which also means reissuing your driver's license and informing your insurance company.

-We also strongly discourage you from bringing cars onto campus and a parking permit is required to park in any of the University car parks.
-Students can only apply for a car parking permit if they are a registered disabled blue badge holder, or if they live outside the PO1-PO6 areas and have exceptional circumstances or restricted public transport.
+A parking permit is required to park in any of the University car parks.
+Students can only apply for a car parking permit if they are a registered disabled blue badge holder, or if they live outside the PO1 - PO6 areas and have exceptional circumstances or restricted public transport.